FMU HONORS STUDENT HANDBOOK

 The Honors Student Advisory Council (HSAC) exists to represent the Honors student population, to advise the Director on any matters of interest to it, and to devise and coordinate co-curricular Honors activities.
 These activities may include but are not limited to involvement in campus events (e.g., Homecoming), Honors-specific events (e.g., Play & Pizza nights), and service opportunities.

-The HSAC consists of four members elected by the Honors student population.
-The President must be a senior, junior or sophomore; the three vice-presidents may belong to any class, though no more than one freshman may serve on the HSAC.
+The HSAC consists of three members elected by the Honors student population.
+The President must be a senior or junior; the two vice-presidents may belong to any class, though no more than one freshman may serve on the HSAC.
 Students elected to the HSAC will serve for one year but may run for re-election three times.

 The HSAC President will receive a stipend of $250 each semester, to be paid in the final week of that semester.
 The President will be expected to be particularly proactive in organizing Honors events, and to promote and positively represent FMU Honors.